-Licensing information, program participation agreements and certain institutional applications for federal funds are maintained by the Vice President of Assessment and Accreditation (Mark DeBacco).
+Licensing information, program participation agreements and certain institutional applications for federal funds are maintained by the President (Tammy Elliott).

 7.2 Qualification for Financial Aid

 7.2.1 Federal

 The Los Angeles Film School qualifies as an eligible institution under Title IV of the United States Department of Education, Higher Education Act of 1965, as amended.
 All applicants enrolled in The Los Angeles Film School Associate/Bachelor of Science Degree Program are eligible to participate in the Pell Grant and Direct Loan Programs if otherwise qualified.
 Award amounts and dates are determined by compliance with all federal regulations regarding award and disbursement of federal funds.